Separation anxiety in children

-If severe separation anxiety persists past age 2, an evaluation with a psychiatrist may be needed to determine if the child has an anxiety disorder or other condition.
+If severe separation anxiety persists past age 2, a visit with a health care provider may help determine if the child has an anxiety disorder or other condition.

-No treatment is necessary for ordinary separation anxiety.
+No treatment is needed for normal separation anxiety.

-If medical procedures are needed while a child is in this stage, it is helpful for a parent to go with the child whenever possible.
-When a parent cannot come with the child, exposing the child to the situation beforehand is helpful; for example, visiting the doctor's office before a test.
-When this is not possible, the child may display severe anxiety by crying, resisting treatment, begging, and screaming.
+During medical procedures, a parent should go with the child if possible.
+When a parent can't go with the child, exposing the child to the situation beforehand may be helpful, such as visiting the doctor's office before a test.

-Some hospitals provide Child Life specialists who can explain procedures and medical conditions to children of all ages.
-If your child is particularly anxious and needs significant medical care, it may help to ask your health care provider about such services.
+Some hospitals have child life specialists who can explain procedures and medical conditions to children of all ages.
+If your child is very anxious and needs extended medical care, ask your provider about such services.

-For older children who have not outgrown separation anxiety within the normal developmental timetable or who have regressed to it under stress, effective treatments may include:
+For older children who have not outgrown separation anxiety, treatments may include: